chapel-lang/chapel-blog/content/posts/transformer-part2/index.md

 #### LayerNorm

-An observation that can be seen in Fig. 8 is that LayerNorm is surprisingly much slower than C++ in the backward pass.
-This occurs in both single-thread and multi-thread execution on the full-size model.
+An observation that can be seen in Figure 8 is that LayerNorm is surprisingly much slower than C++ in the backward pass.
+This occurs in both single-threaded and multi-threaded execution on the full-size model.
 I have not yet fully understood the reason behind LayerNorm being the slowest on large-size matrices, even though the compiled loops are very similar.
 Chapel causes much more L1 cache misses than C++ does when tested with `perf stat`.

 #### Multihead Attention